 I don’t enjoy complaining, but sometimes it’s the only honest way to go.
-Most of the following is a complaint – so if you’re not in the mood, stop reading or listening now!
+Most of the following is a complaint – so if you’re not in the mood, stop reading now!

-t’s been nearly a year since I was last able to see one of the Live Broadcasts from the National Theatre, which means I’ve missed at least four performances.
+It’s been nearly a year since I was last able to see one of the Live Broadcasts from the National Theatre.
+This means I’ve missed at least four performances.
 Circumstances conspired against me.
-But it was with great pleasure that I realised on Thursday last week there was still one performance left of the season, and that nothing stood in the way of my seeing The Cherry Orchard with Zoë Wannamaker as Ranevskaya.
+But it was with great pleasure that I realised on Thursday last week there was still one performance left of the season.
+And that nothing stood in the way of my seeing The Cherry Orchard with Zoë Wannamaker as Ranevskaya.

 I booked a seat over the Internet and headed off into town at about 7 pm.
-Neither suspended public transport nor thunder-threatening clouds could put me off, and I was in time to pick up my ticket at Cinema Bio Roy just before the performance was due to start.
+Neither suspended public transport nor thunder-threatening clouds could put me off.
+I was in time to collect my ticket at Cinema Bio Roy just before the performance was due to start.

 Apparently, it wasn’t just us.
 All of Sweden was experiencing the same difficulty.
 The rumour went around that the start of the performance in London would be delayed until our technical problems were fixed.
-People said: “It had happened before.”
 That turned out to be as reliable as rumours generally are.

 It took about 20-25 minutes to fix the reception.
-Perhaps we didn’t miss all that much of the play, if the NT started by interviewing the producer, or giving some background info as they did for the first four NT Live plays.
-Still, when at last we were able to see the play, the actors were well into the first act.
+Perhaps we didn’t miss all that much of the play.
+If the NT started by interviewing the producer, or giving some background info as they did for the first four NT Live plays.
+Still, when at last we were able to see the play, the actors were well into Act One.

 Also, there was a noticeable lag between the sound of the voices and the movement of the actors’ lips on the screen.
-That caused my heart to drop (remembering the experience of All’s Well that Ends Well in which the actors and their voices were slightly out of sync for the whole performance) but this problem too was fixed within two or three minutes, and I settled back at last to enjoy the play.
+That caused my heart to drop.
+(Remembering the experience of All’s Well that Ends Well in which the actors and their voices were slightly out of sync for the whole performance.)
+But this problem too was fixed within two or three minutes.
+I settled back at last to enjoy the play.

 But no!
 It seems the NT has taken to adding English subtitles.
 When did that happen?
 The first four plays were blessedly free of such distractions.
 Have they introduced subtitling this season?
 Or is it new for The Cherry Orchard?
 The titles are rather large, very bright and fill the bottom fifth of the screen.